usnistgov/jarvis/README.rst

 Running the examples
 -----------------
 - Set HPC/system related information in env_variables
-- Run test.py in test folder to ensure basic setup
+- Run py.test in tests folder to ensure basic setup
 - LAMMPS example: An example calculation for Aluminum is given in the lammps folder for running EAM calculation (https://github.com/usnistgov/jarvis/blob/master/jarvis/lammps/examples/basic_input_output.py).
 Untar the example folder using tar -xvzf Al03.eam.alloy_nist.tgz .
 Change the 'parameters' variable in run_alloy.py to accommodate your lammps executable path, inelast.mod and dsiplace.mod path according to your system.
 Right now, crystal structures are obtained from materials-project, so MAPI_KEY needs to be adjusted also.
 Then, type python run_alloy.py which will launch jobs on your cluster.
 A json file is created as any lammps calculation get created.
 First, the geometry is optimized using LAMMPS.
 Then, symmetrically distinct vacancies are created and their energetics is determined.
 Reference elements are also downloaded from MP and their energies are calculated for measuring the chemical potemtial used in defect calculation.
 Afterthat, surfaces with miller index upto 3 is created and their energies are calculated.
 Perfect cell is used as reference to calculate surface energies.
 Finally, phonons are calculated using phonopy package.
 We use ASE to make interface between phonopy and LAMMPS.
 - VASP example: Similarly, an example calculation for Silicon is given in vasp folder (https://github.com/usnistgov/jarvis/blob/master/jarvis/vasp/examples/runstruct_pyvasp.py).
 The input is a POSCAR file, which is already provided. executable paths, pseudopotential directory path and Special_POTCAR.yaml path needs to be adjusted in joptb88vdw.py top section.
 The master.py can be submitted to the queuing system with qsub sub.sh.
 Adjust path and your cluster specifics in sub.sh.
 The contents of master.py and joptb88vdw.py should be independent of PBS/SLURM or any other cluster.
 After successful submission of the sub.sh script a series of ENCUT- and KPOINTS- files are produced for plane wave convergence and kpoint convergence.
 After that, geometry is optimized with force-convergence criteria in MAIN-RELAX file.
 The crystal structure used in MAIN-RELAX calculation is then used for subsequent band-structure, dielectric function, MBJ calculation and elastic property calculations.
 Each complete calculation is notified with generation of respective json file.
 - ML example: We trained machine learning models using JARVIS-DFT data on bandgaps, formation energies and elastic modulus and other properties.
 We used both chemical and structural descriptors during GradientBoostingRegression training.
 Example of getting 1557 descriptors for a system is given at: https://github.com/usnistgov/jarvis/blob/master/jarvis/sklearn/examples/desc_example.py